How To Save Money On Amtrak Tickets

 Bonuses of the card include:

-- There is no limit on how many points you can earn as long as your account stays open*
+• There is no limit to the number of points you can earn as long as your account remains open.*

 If this piques your interest, check out how to get an Amtrak Mastercard.

 * For more details, check out the Terms and Conditions for the Credit Card Rewards Program in the Summary of Credit Terms section at the time of application.
-Please see the Amtrak Guest Rewards Program terms and conditions at Amtrak.com/guestrewards for information regarding expiration, redemption, forfeiture, and other limitations on Amtrak Guest Rewards Points.
+Please refer to the Amtrak Guest Rewards Program terms and conditions at Amtrak.com/guestrewards for details regarding expiration, redemption, forfeiture, and other limitations on Amtrak Guest Rewards Points.

 11) Do You Qualify For Everyday Discounts?

-Anytime discounts are available for qualified passengers but do not apply for upgrades.
+Anytime discounts are available for qualified passengers, but they do not apply to upgrades.

 There are some trains where you could save more than the percentage listed below.

-- Kids two and under are free, but their names must be on an adult’s ticket.
-Children between 3 and 12 are 50% off and must travel with someone 18 or older.
+• Kids two and under are free, but their names must be on an adult’s ticket.
+Children between 3 and 12 are 50% off and must travel with an adult 18 years or older.

-- US Federal Employees have a discount program, but you must book through a federal employee travel management company or corporate booking tool.
+• U.S. federal Employees have a discount program, but you must book through a federal employee travel management company or a corporate booking tool.
 They are not bookable on Amtrak.com.

-- Groups of 20 or more people receive a discount but might not be bookable online.
+• Groups of 20 or more people receive a discount, which might not be bookable online.

 12) Student Discounts!